FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/_index.md

 > **Note**
 >
-> You use the distribution environment to create the instance environment, which is your target (runtime).
+> Note: You use the distribution environment to create the instance environment, which is your target (runtime).

 The directories that are installed during the installation procedure are described in [Verify your installation](../post_install_zos).